AjinkyaBapat/mediumish-theme-jekyll/_posts/2020-07-02-aviatrix-ace-certification.md

 + Go through the MCN Architecture course thouroughly.

-+ Apart from the course, review these ACE Associate Self Paced Learning Guidelines.
++ Apart from the course, review these [ACE Associate Self Paced Learning Guidelines](https://community.aviatrix.com/t/y4hh4ml/ace-associate-self-paced-learning-guidelines){:target="_blank}.

 + Focus more on the Aviatrix Side of things like their components(Aviatrix Controller, CoPilot)

-+ For the ACE Associate course, the LABs are optional but I will highly recommended you to watch the Deploy Aviatrix Controller LAB + video
++ For the ACE Associate course, the LABs are optional but I will highly recommended you to watch the [Deploy Aviatrix Controller LAB video](https://community.aviatrix.com/t/35h32szhttps://community.aviatrix.com/t/35h32sz){:target="_blank}.

 + You can refer to my notes which I took from all of the resources mentioned above.
 Please bare with my bad handwriting!